Overrelaxed Sinkhorn-Knopp Algorithm for Regularized Optimal Transport: Abstract

 \section{Abstract}

-This article describes a method for quickly computing the solution to the regularized optimal transport problem.
+{This article describes a set of methods for quickly computing the solution to the regularized optimal transport problem.
 It generalizes and improves upon the widely-used iterative Bregman projections algorithm (or Sinkhorn--Knopp algorithm).
+We first propose to rely on regularized nonlinear acceleration schemes.
+In practice, such approaches lead to fast algorithms, but their global convergence is not ensured.
+Hence, we next propose a new algorithm with convergence guarantees.
 The idea is to overrelax the Bregman projection operators, allowing for faster convergence.
-In practice this corresponds to elevating the diagonal scaling factors to a given power, at each step of the algorithm.
 We propose a simple method for establishing global convergence by ensuring the decrease of a Lyapunov function at each step.
 An adaptive choice of overrelaxation parameter based on the Lyapunov function is constructed.
 We also suggest a heuristic to choose a suitable asymptotic overrelaxation parameter, based on a local convergence analysis.
-Our numerical experiments show a gain in convergence speed by an order of magnitude in certain regimes.
+Our numerical experiments show a gain in convergence speed by an order of magnitude in certain regimes.}